The Funeral Home and The Medical Examiner

 Generally, death certificates, cremation permits, and any required transit permits are given to the funeral director when he collects the deceased from the Medical Examiner’s office.

 The legal next of kin is responsible for selecting and contracting a funeral home.
-The funeral home will then take care of all required legal matters pertaining to obtaining the death certificate and releasing the body to the funeral home.
+The funeral home will then take care of all required legal matters about obtaining the death certificate and releasing the body to the funeral home.

 How do I obtain a certified copy of the death certificate?